top of page

 CONSENT TO SURGERY

 • Surgery is never a risk-free proposition.
-There needs to be a formal informed consent process before every surgery where the physician explains the surgery, including why surgery is being recommended and the alternatives to surgery.
+There needs to be a formal informed consent process before every surgery where the physician explains the surgery, including:

-• The surgeon should explain the rationale for and against, the pros and cons, and the risks and benefits of the proposed surgery.
 They are not all exactly the same.
 Make sure you understand all of these issues.

 • Consent Form.
 For the surgery to be performed, you will be required to sign a form saying that the surgery has been explained to you, that you understand everything, and that you agree to the surgery.
 Do not sign the form unless all your questions have been answered and you do, in fact, understand everything, you know who is going to be performing your surgery and you do agree to the surgery.
 Make sure you read and understand what you are consenting to when you sign the consent form.